adriendupuis/exercise-cleaner/README.md

 * `--keep-tag`: Do not remove tags
 * `--solution`: Compile exercise's solution (by default, it compile the exercise's worksheet)
 * `--config YAML_CONFIG_FILE`: associate a config file
+* `-v`: Display information about treated files
-* `--verbose`: Display information about found tags
+* `-vv`: Also display information about found tags
-* `--quiet`: Do not display information about found files
+* `--quiet`: Do not display information about steps

 Arguments:
 * first argument: step number: clean inside this and higher tags; By default, step 1